Profit Through Purpose

 • Greater Manchester Pension Fund

 Greater Manchester Pension Fund is one of the largest public sector pension schemes in the UK and the eleventh biggest defined benefit pension fund in the UK.
-It looks after over 375,000 pensions and pays over £750 million of benefit each year.

 • MacArthur Foundation